E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 **ConfigMap**

 - stores non-confidential data in key-value pairs
+- external configuration for your application
 - it is a local volume type which can store individual key-value pairs which are passed as env variables to the app/pods or you can store a file which can be mounted inside the container (use case: config file used by the app)

 **Secrets**

 - same as ConfigMap, but used for sesitive data
+- base64 encoded
+- Secrets and ConfigMaps can be used inside the application as env variables or mounted as a properties file

 **Volumes**

 - used to persist data if a pod dies (could be local or outside of k8s cluster)
+- volumes are mounted to every pod & when a pod dies, data is persisted in a volume

 **Deployment**